jorbDehmel/oak/docs/manual.md

 **Note:** It is common to replace the names of any and all argument in the instantiator call with the null-name token `_`.
-This is equivalent to writing anything else there, but signals to the user that it is an instantiation call.
+This is equivalent to writing anything else there, but signals to the programmer that it is an instantiation call.

 Similarly, you can define **generic structs** as follows.